samullen/presentations/the_problem_with_legacy_code/presentation.md

 ---

-# Why Do We Hate Legacy Code?

-* Focused on what's next
-* It doesn't "feel" like contributing
-* Arrogance

-^ Why do these images come to mind?
-^ Working with what's next allows us to play with new technologies.
-Legacy code doesn't.
-^ Just keeping somehting working doesn't feel like making a difference.
-^ it feels like we've been sidelined because our "idiot boss" doesn't recognize our potential and ability ^ As you may have gathered from the  title of this presentation, I have a different perspective ^ But before I get into that, let's get a working definition of what legacy code is

----

-# Legacy Code
+# *Legacy Code*
 ## Definition

+^
-^ When we talk about legacy code, there are two definitions we're working with ^ Literal, and a more practical
+- When we talk about legacy code, there are two definitions we're working with
+- Literal, and a more practical

 ---

-# The Literal Definition
+# The **Literal** Definition

 > Legacy code is source code that relates to a no-longer supported or manufactured operating system or other computer technology.
 The term was first used by Computer Scientist George Olivetti to describe code maintained by an administrator that did not develop the code.
 -- Wikipedia - Legacy Code